ekrrems/LSS-BEV/README.md

 the accumulated global BEV map.
 Habitat's exact agent pose currently provides the world transform.

-## ROS2 and Nav2 roadmap

-The intended deployment interface is:

-1. Subscribe to six synchronized RGB camera topics.
-2. Run RGB-to-BEV inference in a ROS2 node.
-3. Receive `map -> odom -> base_link` from SLAM/localization.
-4. Transform local BEV evidence into the `map` frame.
-5. Publish a `nav_msgs/OccupancyGrid` and/or a Nav2 obstacle layer.
-6. Use Nav2 for global planning and local collision avoidance.

-The learned depth head should initially support perception, not replace localization.
-A real depth camera, lidar, wheel odometry, IMU, or visual-inertial odometry is preferable for SLAM pose estimation.
-This separation prevents perception hallucinations from directly producing localization drift.

-## Known limitations

-- Training and reported testing currently use one HSSD scene.
-- Predicted depth is lower-resolution and less precise than a physical depth sensor.
-- The global demo uses perfect Habitat pose rather than estimated SLAM pose.
-- Dynamic obstacles have not yet been modeled explicitly.
-- Temporal fusion does not yet decay stale occupied cells.
-- No ROS2 message or TF integration is included yet.

-## Recommended next experiments

-1. Record at least 5-10 HSSD scenes.
-2. Split validation and test data by complete scene, not only temporal block.
-3. Evaluate occupancy IoU, precision, recall, depth MAE, and map consistency on unseen scenes.
-4. Add confidence decay and dynamic-obstacle handling to temporal fusion.
-5. Implement the ROS2 BEV inference and occupancy-fusion nodes.

-## Data and licensing

-Do not commit HSSD assets, generated RGB/depth recordings, BEV targets, or trained checkpoints.
-HSSD remains subject to its own license and distribution terms.

-This repository does not currently contain a project license.
-Add a compatible license before describing the repository as open source or accepting external reuse.
-Confirm compatibility with any upstream Lift-Splat-Shoot code first.

 ## References

 - [Lift, Splat, Shoot: Encoding Images from Arbitrary Camera Rigs by Explicitly Unprojecting to 3D](https://arxiv.org/abs/2008.05711)